Bulwell Academy principal taking zero tolerance approach to vile Tik Tok videos that target staff

-Zero tolerance approach to vile Tik Tok videos that target staff from Dispatch district school principal
+Zero tolerance from Hucknall and Bulwell schools to vile Tik Tok videos that target staff

 The principal at Bulwell Academy has said he will ‘permanenty exclude’ any pupil caught sharing vile new Tik Tok videos that target school staff.